happybono/SonataSmooth.Tune.Etude/README.md

 **SonataSmooth.Tune.Etude** is the companion sample application : an "Étude" in the artistic sense.
 In music and art, an Étude is a study or exercise, often created to explore techniques or prepare for a final masterpiece.
 This sample application is crafted as a practical, hands-on study : a place to experiment, learn, and understand the capabilities of the SonataSmooth.Tune library before building your own full-scale applications.
 Think of it as a sketch or clay model - an essential step toward your own data processing "masterpiece."

 ## Special Licensing Notice : Binomial Weighted Median Filter
+> [!Important]
-Most components of this project are licensed under MIT.
+> Most components of this project are licensed under MIT.
+>

-However, the **Binomial Weighted Median Filter (based on Pascal’s Triangle coefficients)** is patent-pending and has special restrictions :
+> However, the **Binomial Weighted Median Filter (based on Pascal’s Triangle coefficients)** is patent-pending and has special restrictions :
+>

-- ✅ Free for non-commercial research, education, and personal projects
+> ✅ Free for non-commercial research, education, and personal projects
-- ❌ Commercial use, reproduction, or distribution requires prior written consent from the patent holder
+> ❌ Commercial use, reproduction, or distribution requires prior written consent from the patent holder
-- ⚠️ By using this filter, you agree to respect its patent-pending status
+> ⚠️ By using this filter, you agree to respect its patent-pending status

 ## Patent-Pending Component Restriction
+> [!CAUTION]
-Notwithstanding any rights granted under the MIT License applicable to the majority of this project,
+> Notwithstanding any rights granted under the MIT License applicable to the majority of this project,
-the algorithm known as the **Binomial Weighted Median Filter, derived from Pascal’s Triangle and its coefficients**
+> the algorithm known as the **Binomial Weighted Median Filter, derived from Pascal’s Triangle and its coefficients**
-(the "Restricted Component") is subject to additional limitations.
+> (the "Restricted Component") is subject to additional limitations.
+>

-Commercial use, reproduction, distribution, or incorporation of the Restricted Component into products or services
+> Commercial use, reproduction, distribution, or incorporation of the Restricted Component into products or services
-is strictly prohibited without the prior written consent of the patent holder.
+> is strictly prohibited without the prior written consent of the patent holder.
+>

-Any commercial exploitation - including but not limited to sale, licensing, or revenue-generating activities :
+> Any commercial exploitation - including but not limited to sale, licensing, or revenue-generating activities :
-requires a separate agreement with the patent holder.
+> requires a separate agreement with the patent holder.
+>

-Non-commercial research, educational activities, and personal use are expressly permitted,
+> Non-commercial research, educational activities, and personal use are expressly permitted,
-provided that such use does not constitute or support a commercial activity.
+> provided that such use does not constitute or support a commercial activity.
+>

-By accessing or using the Restricted Component, you acknowledge its patent-pending status and agree to comply with these restrictions.
+> By accessing or using the Restricted Component, you acknowledge its patent-pending status and agree to comply with these restrictions.
+>

-**This restriction applies retroactively and prospectively to all commits, contributions, and versions of this repository, regardless of the date of disclosure or commit history.**
+> **This restriction applies retroactively and prospectively to all commits, contributions, and versions of this repository, regardless of the date of disclosure or commit history.**

 <br>
 <div align="center">